hollance/TheKissOfShame/README.md

 - Xcode 15.2 + macOS Sonoma 14.3
 - Visual Studio 2022 + Windows 10

+## How it works

+I've added comments to the code to explain what it does, but for a full walk-through, check out [my blog post](https://audiodev.blog/kiss-of-shame/).

 ## Changes from the original

 The original code was written using JUCE 3.1.
 It required the user to copy a folder with image and sound files to `/Users/Shared/KissOfShame`.
 The parameters were not exposed to the DAW and would reset when the editor re-opened.